Skip to main content

 • Theme Speed: A lot of themes are not optimized for page speed.
 This would inadvertently affect your SEO and kill the user experience.
 Before you choose a theme, evaluate it using the Google Mobile-Friendly test and the Pingdom page load test.

 • Theme Frameworks: However, if you want your new WordPress site to look exactly like your previous website, then you should consider custom theme development.
 However it is typically much more expensive than buying a premium WordPress theme.
-In such a case, make sure to choose a WordPress theme framework like Thesis, Headway Themes or the Genesis Framework.
+In such a case, make sure to choose a WordPress theme framework.
 They will essentially future-proof your theme in terms of structure and security.

 7. Backups